Contact Academic Integrity

 As a post-secondary institution, the value of the degrees the university awards deserving students at the end of their studies is dependent on the legitimacy of the education these students earn.
 A degree is valueless without integrity.

 Both adhere to the 6 values of integrity (honesty, trust, fairness, respect, responsibility and courage), except research additionally "has its own externally imposed reporting and investigational obligations", and ethics approval must be obtained before research can begin with human subjects.
-For further information please review the FAQ on Research Integrity, the Integrity in Research Administrative Guidelines (PDF) or visit the Office of Research Ethics (ORE).
+For further information please visit the Research Integrity webpage or visit the Office of Research Ethics (ORE).